chainguard-images/images/images/curl/README.md

 <!--body:start-->
 ## Usage

-The curl Image allows you to run ordinary `curl` commands in CI/CD pipelines as well as locally with Docker.
+The curl Chainguard Image allows you to run ordinary `curl` commands in CI/CD pipelines as well as locally with Docker.

 To make sure you have the latest version of the Image available, start by running a `docker pull` command: